 Last week, hackers launched a SamSam ransomware attack against the city of Atlanta, disabling a number of city services.
 To regain access, hackers demanded six bitcoins in payment (about $51,000).
 And Atlanta isn't alone in facing these threats.
 At the same time, Baltimore experienced an attack on its 911 system and the Colorado Department of Transportation was hit last month.

-Like other ransomware, WannaCry encrypts files on the infected computers, making these files inaccessible, and only releases the code to unencrypt the files when the user pays a $300 bitcoin ransom.
+Ransomware encrypts files on the infected computers, making these files inaccessible, and only releases the code to unencrypt the files when the user pays a bitcoin ransom.
 It’s unknown how many companies have paid or plan to pay the ransom, but with critical data like patient records on the line and production lines shut down, companies have often chosen to pay up rather than lose those records forever.

-What is, perhaps, most disappointing with this most recent attack is that it was 100% preventable.
-All the infected machines were running outdated versions of Windows XP or Vista that are no longer being supported by Microsoft.
-The risks of continuing to use these versions of Windows were well known (and we warned of the need to stop using XP back in 2014), yet organizations failed to take prudent measures to keep their systems up to date.
-Now they, and in many cases “we”, as customers and clients, are paying the price.
+What is, perhaps, most disappointing about these recent attacks is that they are 100% preventable.
+The SamSam ransomware took advantage of software that hadn't been updated.
+The risks of continuing to use outdated software are well known, yet organizations failed to take prudent measures to keep their systems up to date.
+Now they, and in many cases “we”, as customers and citizens, are paying the price.

-The good news here, to the extent there is good news, is that protecting ourselves against ransomware like Wanna Cry is not difficult.
+The good news here, to the extent there is good news, is that protecting ourselves against ransomware is not difficult.
 If you follow these simple steps, you should be safe from ransomware and most other cyber threats likely to come your way.